what to bring to Tunisia

 What archeological sites are there in Tunisia?

-The Amphitheater contains the impressive ruins of the largest colosseum in North Africa, dating to 3rd Century Rome.
-Carthage is an extensive archeological site containing remnants of several cultures (Phoenicio-Punic, Roman, Paleochristian and Arab).
-Kairouan is one of the holiest cities to Muslims in Tunisia.
+The Amphitheater contains the impressive ruins of the largest colosseum in North Africa, dating to the 3rd Century Rome.
+Carthage is an extensive archaeological site containing remnants of several cultures (Phoenician-Punic, Roman, Paleochristian, and Arab).
+Kairouan is one of the holiest cities for Muslims in Tunisia.
 Anyone you talk to will know of The Great Mosque, rebuilt in the 9th century.
 Medina means “city” in Arabic.
 Both Sousse and Tunis have great historical significance and are worth spending time in.
 You might recognize the large, intricate doorways if you’ve also traveled to Morocco.

 • 4.
 I’ve heard about the “Arab Spring” but don’t know anything about it.
 Where did it start, and how does Tunisia tie in?